NovaVoidHowl/CVRFury/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **appreciated**.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more detailes.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)